Kantor Baseline Instrument Profile

 Thought Leader and Founder of Kantor Institute & Instruments.

-The late Dr. Kantor, institute founder, researcher and author of numerous books and articles, was also the inventor of a series of psychometric instruments that provide insight into individual and group behaviours.
-His ground breaking empirical research revealed a fundamental structure to all communication, known as Kantor Structural Dynamics, providing solutions to the most common communication challenges experienced in human systems.
+The late Dr. Kantor, institute founder, researcher and author of numerous books and articles, was also the creator of a series of psychometric instruments that provide insight into individual and group behaviours.
+His ground-breaking research revealed a fundamental structure to all communication, known as Kantor Structural Dynamics, providing solutions to the most common communication challenges experienced in human systems.

 Black and white portrait of Dr. David Kantor smiling, seated in front of a softly lit window with a blurred background.